PritRaj1/NonConvex-RUST/README.md

 let mut opt = NonConvexOpt::new(
     config,
-    init_x, // Initial population - must be a DMatrix
-    obj_f,  // Objective function
+    init_x, // Initial population - must be a DMatrix from nalgebra obj_f,  // Objective function
     Some(constraints) // Optional constraints
 );